hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 deterministic progress toward the proof that this roster extends the chain of trust, incorporating any requested metadata for the roster.
 The main features of a proof construction are items such as,
 1. An id $c$ for the construction to help connect related proof state like votes to the construction.
-2. The source roster hash.
+2. The source roster hash; and if this is not the ledger id, the proof from the ledger id to the source roster.
 3. The target roster hash.
 4. If the construction is complete, the proof that the target roster and metadata belong to the chain of trust.
 5. If the construction is waiting on Schnorr keys, the consensus time for the next attempt to assemble the next